RollingWithAdvantage/ATXH4C2016_Prototype/README.md

         bower install
         gulp build

-Launch the Docker terminal, then launch the image:
+Launch the Docker terminal, and take note of the IP listed.
+Launch the image:

         cd ATXH4C2016_Prototype
         docker-compose up

+You should be able to connect to http://192.168.x.x:9000 to edit.

 #technology stack
 leading choices at the moment are likey...